-We focus substantially all of our research and development efforts in the area of neurology.
+We focus substantially all of our research and development efforts in the development of simufilam.
+Research and development expenses for our investigational diagnostic product candidate, SavaDx, represented less than 1% of total research and development expenses for the periods presented.
 The following table summarizes expenses by category for research and development efforts (in thousands):